HowToGetLicensed

 Last updated: March 1, 2026

 Connecticut is a high-value market in the New York City commuter corridor, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in Connecticut is a structured process overseen by the Connecticut Secretary of the State.
+Licensing in Connecticut is overseen by the Connecticut Secretary of the State.
+The process does not require any pre-license education hours.
+You'll need to pass the Connecticut Notary Public Exam (administered by Connecticut Secretary of the State (town clerk administered)) with a score of at least 70%.

-Connecticut requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Connecticut does not require any pre-license education hours.
 The total cost is relatively affordable at $60 to $120, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Notary Public in Connecticut